ap-csa-2024-2025/intro-assignment-hen43/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I hold biweekly gooning sessions in the school library every other Tuesday at 6:30PM.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: Wanna attend the biweekly gooning sessions in the school library every other Tuesday at 6:30PM?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in: Biweekly gooning sessions in the school library every other Tuesday at 6:30PM. (also robotics club, exploravision, oscef, and hopefully more stuff in the coming future).